ControlExpert/chrome-multiwindow-positioner/README.md

  * Give the following URL: https://cdn.rawgit.com/ControlExpert/chrome-multiwindow-positioner/gh-pages/templates/default-template-options.json
  * Click **ADD** to complete the dialog.
  * Finally click **SAVE** to save all the changes permanently.
-7. If you need to to use other monitors for specific rules/websites you may edit/add are rule.
+7. If you need to to use other monitors for specific rules/websites you may edit/add a rule respectively.
 8. In the edit or create rule dialog you may:
  * *Template*: List all available rule-templates.
  * *Active*: Tells if the rule is enabled and active.